iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ny.health.proximity___1.0.2/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.ny.health.proximity 5 reviews"/>
 </p>

+> IF YOU WANT PEACE OF MIND INSTALL THIS APP ASAP !!!<br> :date: __2020-11-29 03:49:08__

+> I love this app this is goku sama#0329 on discord<br> :date: __2020-11-28 23:20:34__

+> Noninvasive and there if I need reference.<br> :date: __2020-11-26 22:36:07__

+> I just downloaded this out very interesting. which is app does it will tell you if you've been in contact with somebody with covid-19 through a certain type of code they won't identify you but they will let you know they won't Mark you but they'll let you know period why is it that our system can't just test everybody and eliminate all this in between nonsense.
+You're wasting your time people are not going to be truthful.
+And touch base with the health department.
+I found you very interesting<br> :date: __2020-11-26 12:47:14__

 > Cuomo Family.
 It's time love<br> :date: __2020-11-23 05:21:36__

 > Simple, Easy, and Fast.
 The "Covid Alert NY" app is simply fantastic.
 I've been using the app for over 2 months now and I don't have any complaints with the app.
 This app will notify me if I come into contact with anyone who has tested positive for Coronavirus.
 Another great aspect of the app is it gives me up-to-date information on all positve and negtive Covid-19 test in New York State.
 The app breaks down the data for the whole state and also shows you your Local County data too.
 5 Star app.<br> :date: __2020-11-21 22:42:53__